 Did you know?
-Less than 10 years ago, in 2008, the cost of a solar power installation was $8.82 per watt.
+In 2008, the cost of a solar power installation was $8.82 per watt.

-Using the U.S. average for system size at 5 kW (5000 watts), a new solar system cost will be $10,952, after the 26% tax credits in 2021 and 2022 (The solar tax credits will be reduced to 22% in year 2023). — That’s a rather attractive price range for residential solar energy compared to the recent past.
+Using the US average for a residential PV panels system size at 5 kW (5000 watts), a new solar system cost will be $10,952, after the 26% tax credits in 2021 and 2022 (The solar tax credits will be reduced to 22% in year 2023). — That’s a rather attractive price range for residential solar energy compared to the recent past.

-There are several important factors to consider before calling a solar company and getting those panels up on your roof, if you want to ensure a lasting and regret-free solar installation:
+There are several important factors to consider before calling a solar company and getting those panels up on your roof, if you want to ensure a long-lasting and regret-free solar installation: